sricheekati/from-cheekati/README.md

 | "Ye Chota Nuvvunna"           | A serene and romantic melody that captures the essence of love.    | Chinmayi Sripaada, Anurag Kulkarni |

 ---
+---
+## Favorite Quotes

+Explore a couple of my favorite quotes that carry wisdom and inspiration.

+> "Believe you can and you're halfway there."
+> - *Theodore Roosevelt*

+> "Your time is limited, don't waste it living someone else's life."
+> - *Steve Jobs*